Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Background and Related Work

-Here we describe the concepts necessary to understand the rest of this work.
+Here we describe the concepts necessary to understand the rest of our method, as well as closely related works.

-\textbf{Representation Learning} Let $X \in \mathcal{X}$ represent a random variable $X$ in the data space $\mathcal{X}$, and $Y \in \mathcal{Y}$ the same for the output space.
-Representation learning aims, given their joint distribution $P(X, Y)$, to learn a mapping $X \rightarrow \hat{X}$ that maximises their mutual information $I(X;Y)$.
-In most contexts this means producing numerical vectors for input data that usefully describe that data.
+\paragraph{Representation Learning} In most contexts, representation learning is the process of forming useful numerical encodings of non-tabular input data through an `encoder' \cite{Bengio2013RepresentationPerspectives}.
+Let $X \in \mathcal{X}$ represent a random variable $X$ in the data space $\mathcal{X}$, and $Y \in \mathcal{Y}$ the same for the output space.
+Representation learning aims, given their joint distribution $P(X, Y)$, to learn a mapping $X \rightarrow \hat{X}$ that maximises their mutual information $I(\hat{X};Y)$.
+In basic terms, representation learners aim to transfer some piece of rich data, for example images, into a vector that describes that piece of data.